 Last Updated on

-There legit looks like there is absolutely no difference between these two images below.
+There legit looks like there is absolutely no difference between these two images above.

 I mean maybe if you look really closely you can see the peanut butter is spread thinner on one…or the bananas are cut a bit thicker.

 But if you were making this for yourself, you can see how it would be so easy to make the second and THINK it was the same portion size if you didn’t measure it.

 Most of us aren’t as good at “eyeballing” our portion sizes as we think.

 And our hunger levels, as well as our stress levels, can dramatically impact exactly how big or small a portion looks….trust me.

 Now with general weight loss, you may be able to “get away with” a little more deviation in your portions, especially if you’ve started your journey by cutting out specific foods.